-They misread the desire of Millennials to work smarter as not wanting to work hard.
+They misread the desire of younger employees to work smarter as not wanting to work hard.
 They see desire for connected relationships with line managers as not having respect for authority.
-Millennials are put off at interview if they sense an Ageing Rock Star and will not stay long if they end up reporting to one.
+These newer employees are put off at interview if they sense an Ageing Rock Star and will not stay long if they end up reporting to one.

-Ask your Millennial employees to give feedback on the experience of working with your organisation.
+Ask your younger employees to give feedback on the experience of working with your organisation.
 If such a manager exists, share the feedback.
 Coach this key manager away from these perspectives.